vatansoni89/React2021/react-complete-guide/Dev-README.md

 [3,4,5]
 ```

-Rest parameter: collects all remaining elements into an array.
+`Rest parameter`: collects all remaining elements into an array.

-Spread operator: allows iterables( arrays / objects / strings ) to be expanded into single arguments/elements.
+`Spread operator`: allows iterables( arrays / objects / strings ) to be expanded into single arguments/elements.

 ```javascript
 ///Spread operator///